dexafree/MaterialList/README.md

 ```

 If you need more things like a callback, a String for extra elements... you should declare it here.
+Also, if you wanted this kind of card always to be dismissable (or not), you could override the canDismiss() method and make it return whatever you want.

 ### ItemView class
 After having your CustomCard class, you'll need to define a class which will render its content.
-In order to be consisten with the system (and being able to attach it to the MaterialAdapter), you'll need to extend GridItemView<CustomCard> and provide a configureView(CustomCard card).
+In order to be consistent with the system (and being able to attach it to the MaterialAdapter), you'll need to extend GridItemView<CustomCard> and provide a configureView(CustomCard card).
 Here you have an example of how to implement it:

 ```java